EDUCBA Logo

 Creating a decision table helps a testing team in designing tests.
 Not only are decision tables useful in stating complex business rules, but these tables are also helpful for testers who want to understand how different combinations of inputs affect the output.

 In many applications, the number of input combinations can be large; if that’s the case with the project in hand, testing these combinations will prove to be a problem.
-For cases like these, creating a decision table is one of the better ways to conduct a test that has good coverage.
+For cases like these, creating a decision table is one of the better ways to conduct a test with good coverage.

 As you will see below, the number of the possible combination is given by 2x where X is the number of inputs; in cases where X is a large number (let’s say 10 for an example), the number of combinations will be too high to take all of these into account.
 However, we can still take a subset of these possible combinations to create a decision tree.